 - The Crimes of the Kudo-kai: It’s one of the notorious Yakuza gangs because of their penchant for hauntings and killing civilians.
-Two civilian shot dead, one stabbed to death and other two were injured.
+Two civilians shot dead, one stabbed to death and the other two were injured.

 - The Death of Juzo Itami: As noted above, he was one of the most famous and respected filmmakers, was attacked by five Yakuza members in 1992, after he made a film depicts the gangsters as dumb bullies finally outsmarted by a female attorney.
 In 1997, he was found dead after jumping eight stories from the building.

 While their methods are often questionable, they have been known to perform charitable acts, such as donating and delivering supplies to earthquake victims during the Kobe earthquake of 1995 and the 3.11 earthquake and tsunami of 2011.

 A few months after 2011 quake and tsunami, Yakuza organizations were vying for construction contracts from the government.